Equipment module stable¶

 | Operation | reads-from | Procedure.target_asset_ids references the Assets the procedure acts on |

-| Calibration | reads-from | Calibration.subsystem_or_asset_id references the Asset whose behaviour is being measured |
+| Calibration | reads-from | Calibration.target_id references the Asset whose behaviour is being measured |

 | Supply | reads-from | Physical infrastructure delivering a supply (a gas cabinet, a mass-flow controller) lives as Assets; the resource itself is a Supply |

-| Trust | reads-from | Zones group Assets by trust-requirement homogeneity (orthogonal to the level hierarchy) |
+| Trust | reads-from | Zones group Assets by trust-requirement homogeneity (orthogonal to the parent_id structural tree and the tier facet) |

 | Access | shared-id-with | Every Equipment event envelope carries the actor id that authored the change |